exogen/graphql-markdown/README.md

 $ graphql-markdown ./path/to/schema.json > schema.md
 ```

+If `--update-file` is given, the generated Markdown will be output to the given
+file between the `<!-- START graphql-markdown -->` and `<!-- END graphql-markdown -->`
+comment markers instead of printed to STDOUT.
+If the file does not exist, it
+will be created (and will include the comment markers for future updates).
+Use
+this if you’d like to embed the rendered Markdown as just one section in a
+larger document.

 #### Options

 ```console
 $ graphql-markdown --help

 Usage: graphql-markdown [options] <schema>

 Output a Markdown document with rendered descriptions and links between types.